 SCIENTIFIC ADVISORY BOARD

 The Scientific Advisory Board provides advice and guidance to the Principal Investigator and Center Director on planning and strategic initiatives.The ONPRC is fortunate to have as its board a group of investigators who are widely acknowledged as outstanding, internationally recognized scientific experts in their fields.
 Members were appointed by the Director in 2013 for a five-year term.
 The board meets yearly to advise Drs.
 Robertson, Dorsa, and Haigwood concerning plans for scientific strategic initiatives.
 Drs.
-Fazleabas and Clark serve as advisors to the Reproductive Sciences Division.
+Fazleabas and Clark serve as advisors to the Developmental and Reproductive Sciences Division.
 Dr. Levitt provides guidance to the Neuroscience Division.
 Dr. Bohm serves as an advisor to the Division of Comparative Medicine.
 Drs.
 Gale and Walker serve as advisors to the Pathobiology & Immunology Division.
-Dr. Sherer advises the Cardiometabolic division.
+Dr. Scherer advises the Cardiometabolic Health Division.
 Dr. Cox provides guidance regarding genetics.